Why might you want/need an AQE score calculator?

 Is an AQE score calculator even possible?

-Based on experience first and foremost, plus information on raw scores and final test scores kindly shared by friends and other parents, it’s possible to give a rough guide here in my AQE score calculator of what AQE test score has been equivalent to in percent in past years.
+Based on experience first and foremost, plus information on raw scores and final test scores kindly shared by friends and other parents, I’ve tried to give you a rough guide here in my AQE score calculator of what AQE test score has been equivalent to in percent in previous years.

 You should also understand this –

 - Average scores in each test paper will vary with difficulty of the questions.
-We’ve noticed a tendency for the questions to get slightly more difficult every year – this is not a bad thing – it probably helps spread the marks out a bit.
+I’ve noticed a tendency for the questions to get slightly more difficult every year – this is not a bad thing – it probably helps spread the marks out a bit.
 Also in one test year, each paper will vary in difficulty.
 This has also now been skewed by the pandemic years, when papers were adjusted again to account for missed learning.

 - The practice test percentages your child gets will rise over months – you don’t need, and shouldn’t expect, them to be hitting their top scores until November.

 So with all that in mind, here’s my best estimate of what to expect (note there is a bit of overlap in the range, especially around the average).